 When hammertoe first develops, the toe is still flexible and can be straightened by hand.
 The toe also remains operational.
 At this early stage, the condition can be treated at home.
 Self-treatment may or may not be effective.

-Signs of a Hammertoe
+5 Signs and Symptoms of a Hammertoe

 - a toe that bends downward